Lucinda Croft: Love triangle

 Lucinda realises that Nick is dependable and agrees to marry him.
 Ryan ramps up his scheming and manages to lure Lucinda into a kiss.
 Smart defended her character's behaviour; she told a reporter from TVTimes that "imagine being chased by two gorgeous guys - any girl would be so flattered she wouldn't know which one to pick."
 Smart believed that Lucinda "kept them both dangling on a string" as she would sneak between the two characters.
 When Nick works a night shift, Lucinda goes to Ryan's caravan and he professes his love.
 Smart believed that this left her character torn.
 After their tryst is revealed, Ryan leaves town hoping Lucinda will follow.

 Nick eventually forgives Lucinda for cheating on him.
+Nick decides to ask Lucinda to marry him.
+Lucinda once viewed Nick as being "too straight" for her "rebellious nature", but he emerges as the victor in the love triangle story.
 To make amends Lucinda decides to arrange a surprise holiday for Nick.
 He witnesses Lucinda laughing with the travel agent and accuses her of having another affair.
 Realising there is no longer trust in their relationship, Lucinda breaks up with Nick and leaves town.
 MacDougall explained that Ryan "couldn't believe it" when Lucinda moved on without him because "he's used to getting everything he's ever wanted."
+Recalling filming with Roberts, Smart added he was "fun to work with" and he had a "special place in [her] heart" because he formed her first on-screen kiss.

 MacDougall was unhappy with the development of the story.
 He told Josephine Monroe from Inside Soap that the cast worked hard to create the love triangle and it looked set for "a brilliant climax".
 This was not the case and MacDougall visited the head scriptwriter to complain.
 He accused the show of lazy writing and believed they did not do "all they could to make the story work."
 Subsequently "the plot just draws on for too long".
 The love triangle story gained a notoriety in Australia and Smart began to receive abuse while out in public.
 She explained that it was mainly men who would verbally abuse her calling her a "two-timer" and a "teaser".
 Smart claimed that on one occasion she had to confront a group of roadwork men who verbally abused her and she demanded an apology.
 MacDougall had a similar response from viewers who took a dislike to Ryan and even feared for his safety.